Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Experiments and results

-Fig.\ref{real-fast-slow} displays the two real-world drives using a fast/slow low-level controller.
-The ego vehicle follows a human-driven lead vehicle in natural driving where the lead vehicle changes its speed occasionally on a curvy road.
+Fig.\ref{real-fast-slow} displayed the results from the two real drives using the fast/slow low-level controller.
+The ego vehicle was following a human-driven lead vehicle in the natural driving where the lead changes its speed occasionally on a curvy road.
 It is apparent that the fast low-level controller is able to dampen the lead speed changes while the slow low-level controller amplifies them.
-The results suggests better SS can be obtained from a fast low-level controller.
+The results verified our finding that a fast low-level controller improves the SS and vice versa.

-To show how a fast low-level controller achieve SS, Fig.\ref{real-fast-detail} (a) displays the detailed P, I, F terms in the $control$ input.
-As stated before, a more dominanting F term can help SS, and P gain is expected to be consistent with F term, not canceling out its effect.
-Also we would like to limit the impact of integral windup.
-Additionally, Fig.\ref{real-fast-detail}(b) shows that $v_{start}$ is close to $v_{ego}$, which supports our method to use $v_{start}$ to investigate the impact on SS in \ref{methodology}.
+We further show more control details in the fast low-level controller and help explain why it improves the SS.
+Fig.\ref{real-fast-detail} (a) displays the detailed $P,I,F$ terms in the $control$ input during the 1-minute drive.
+As we pointed out earlier, the $F$ and $P$ term are expected to be consistent which makes the controller faster, rather than canceling out each other.
+Also a faster controller helps prevent the overshoot caused by the integral accumulation because the speed tracking error is always small and never dominates the control.
+Fig.\ref{real-fast-detail} (b) displays that $v_{\text{start}}$ is close to $v_{\text{ego}}$, which supports our method to use $v_{\text{start}}$ to approximate $v_{\text{ego}}$ when deriving the SS index for MPC+PIF in Section \ref{methodology}.